bendechrai/workshop-secure-messenger-v1/WORKSHOP.md

 We're ready to start adding to the main javsacript application not.
 Add the following to the `resources/assets/js/app.js`:

+    import Encrypt from './Encrypt';

+And add this after the call to `ah.authHook`:

     // Try to get user
-    import Encrypt from './Encrypt';
     $.ajax({
         url: "/api/user",
         type: "GET"